mohit2708/study/python_interview_questions.md

 * pickling and unpickling  should be done using binary files since they support byte steam.
 * Python pickle module is used for serializing and de-serializing python object structures.
 The process to converts any kind of python objects (list, dict, etc.) into byte streams (0s and 1s) is called pickling or serialization or flattening or marshalling.
 We can converts the byte stream (generated through pickling) back into python objects by a process called as unpickling.
 **Pickling:**
-* pickling is a process of converting a class object into a byte stream so that it can be stored into a file. this is also called as object serialization.
+* pickling is a process of converting a class **object** into a **byte** stream so that it can be stored into a file. this is also called as object serialization.
 * Pickling is the name of the serialization process in Python.
 Any object in Python can be serialized into a byte stream and dumped as a file in the memory.
 * The function used for the above process is **pickle.dump()**.

 **unpickling:**
-* unpickling is a process whereby byte stream is converted back into a class object. it is inverse operation of pickling. this is also called as de-serialization.
+* unpickling is a process whereby **byte** stream is converted back into a class **object**. it is inverse operation of pickling. this is also called as de-serialization.
 * The function used for the above process is **pickle.load()**.
 ```python
 import pickle